MARY BETH TRAUTWEIN

 Aaron has been actively involved with reDiscover since 2009 and joined the board in 2015.
 He has had art shows in the gallery space, exhibiting works of collage and sculptures that feature recycled and reclaimed materials.
 He had been the Senior lead instructor for the first two years of Tinkering School LA, enthusiastically setting the tone for the program.
 He brings his extensive teaching experience, design skills, artistic aptitude, tool knowledge and creativity to the board.
 Aaron has been working in recycled and reclaimed materials for over 25 years.
 He creates functional and non-functional objects for homes, corporations and private clients.
 At the core of his artistic sensibility is the belief that “trash is the failure of imagination.”

 Jonathan Markowitz Bijur has been a volunteer, artist, and instructor at reDiscover since 2010, a board member since 2013, and Director since 2014.
 He is one of the founding instructors of Tinkering School L.A.
 Jonathan was inspired to join the board out of a deep respect for what reDiscover has accomplished inspiring and facilitating creativity, recycling, and community in our Westside neighborhoods and a desire to help it reach more kids, inspire more artists, and divert more materials from the trash stream.
 His previous board and staff work includes contributions to choirs, museums, libraries, and community centers.

 Jonathan is a passionate tinkerer, artist, educator, and STEAM advocate.
-He tries to apply a Maker attitude to all aspects of his life, whether that is cooking, playing with his two young children, making toys and presents, redecorating his home and neighborhood, or in his Unitarian Universalist church community.
+He tries to apply a Maker attitude to all aspects of his life, whether that is cooking, playing with his three young children, making toys and presents, redecorating his home and neighborhood, or in his Unitarian Universalist church community.